Justin Dunn: Cincinnati Reds

 On March 14, 2022, the Mariners traded Dunn, Jake Fraley, Brandon Williamson, and a player to be named later (Connor Phillips) to the Cincinnati Reds in exchange for Eugenio Suárez and Jesse Winker.
 Dunn began his Reds tenure on the 60-day injured list, with a report noting that the same shoulder strain from 2021 would keep him shelved for months.
+He was activated on July 24, and optioned to the Triple-A Louisville Bats.
+On August 8, he was recalled to the major leagues to make his Reds debut as the starting pitcher against the New York Mets.